 Listen to selected recent sermons from St. John’s United Church of Christ.
 We invite you if able to join us this Sunday morning for worship!
 The sermons are available here for about 9 months, then kept in our church archives.
-(Due to technical difficulties with the church recording device, some weeks the sermons are not available, including January 7, November 4 & December 23, 2018.
-On May 6, 2018, there was no sermon, replaced by a children’s musical program that day.
+(Due to technical difficulties with the church recording device, some weeks the sermons are not available, including November 4 & December 23, 2018 & February 3, 2019.

 When We Refuse to Be Silenced (Mark 10:46-52)Rev Dr Susan C Bertolette, October 28, 2018